kashsuks/trapi/README.md

 ## AI Usage

-GPT Codex was used in this project to deploy to vercel and debug rust issues with the creation of the API
+GPT Codex was used in this project to deploy to vercel and debug rust issues with the creation of the API.
+I also used it to write the Docs for the API (by using Swagger API)